michaelpettorosso/homebridge-russound-aio/README.md

 `homebridge-russound-aio` is a plugin for Homebridge intended to give you an integrated experience with your [Russound](https://russound.com) devices.

-Now creates zones as external devices, and creates Remotes for each zone to use
+Creates zones as external devices, and creates Remotes for each zone to use

 It provides the HomeKit Zone Accesories with services which include a